Geneva Airport to Chamonix Transfer

 What happens if my flight to Geneva is delayed?

 We monitor your flight in real-time using your flight number.
 If your flight is delayed, your driver automatically adjusts the pickup time at no extra charge.
 We include 60 minutes of complimentary waiting time from your actual landing time (not scheduled time).
 This gives you plenty of time to clear immigration, collect luggage, and find your driver.
 For delays exceeding 60 minutes, we maintain contact and reschedule as needed.
 There are no additional fees for flight delays, cancellations, or diversions beyond our control.
-We've handled countless delayed flights and ensure you still get to Chamonix safely.

 Is the transfer more expensive on weekends?